xenotropic/trademark-sqlite/README.md

 process_files.php runs a loop that calls the function in parse_trademarks.php that does the heavy lifting

-You can also download the database, 487MB, from https://morris.cloud/tmdb.sqlite3
+You can also download the database created by these scripts, which is 487MB, from https://morris.cloud/tmdb.sqlite3

 ## TO-DO items
 (1) Additional verification to ensure all 2015-and-earlier trademarks are included in this data.